jprozette/ORACLE-Challenge_Alura_Store/README.md

 jupyter notebook
 ```

-3. Open the main analysis file and execute the cells sequentially.
+3. Open the `Code.ipynb` file and execute the cells sequentially.

+### Data Structure
+Each CSV file in the `StoresA_Info/` folder contains:
+- Sales data by product
+- Customer reviews
+- Shipping information
+- Product categories
+- Transaction dates

 ---